 The American Feed Industry Association continues to voice its members’ concerns to the Food and Drug Administration over the antiquated system for approving new animal food ingredients for use in feed and pet food.
 While other countries have moved forward with safe ingredients that will enhance the safety, quality and nutrition of feed and pet food, U.S. animal food ingredient manufacturers have been trapped in the lengthy and costly web of reviews at the FDA.

-A recent study by Informa Economics, on behalf of the Institute for Feed Education and Research, found that for every year of delay in the approval process, submitting companies across the animal food manufacturing industry were losing an average $1.75 million annually in revenue per ingredient, diminishing their access to capital which could be used for further research and development in the field.
+A study by Informa Economics, on behalf of the Institute for Feed Education and Research, found that for every year of delay in the approval process, submitting companies across the animal food manufacturing industry were losing an average $1.75 million annually in revenue per ingredient, diminishing their access to capital which could be used for further research and development in the field.
 In addition, average review times are now spanning three-to-five or more years and companies are spending an average $600,000 per ingredient to gain approval.

 There are roughly 900 ingredients approved for use in animal feed and pet food in the United States.
 Learn more about the process of bringing new ingredients to the marketplace.